SoftDev4Research/4OSS-lesson/README.md

 You can raise your comments, improvements and questions using [issues](https://github.com/SoftDev4Research/4OSS-lesson/issues).
 We also highly encourage the use of [labels for each new issue](https://github.com/SoftDev4Research/4OSS-lesson/labels).
 We are working remotely and meeting in person from time to time.
 We communicate by email and through github issues.

+You can have a look at the [useful resources](UsefulLinks.md) if you need more information about the project.

 ### To-Do list
 -
 -